mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 ## 3. Create a second dashboard page

 This section adds a second dashboard page and explains how to use controls and selectors.
-The new page is structured similarly to the page you just created, but contains two charts that visualize the [iris dataset](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.iris).
+The new page is structured similarly to the first page you created, but contains two charts that visualize the [iris dataset](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.iris).

 The code below illustrates how to add the page, titled `second_page` to the dashboard by calling `vm.Dashboard(pages=[first_page,second_page])`.
 There are two `Graph` objects added to the list of components.
 To enable interactivity on those components, we add two [`Parameters`][vizro.models.Parameter] to the list of `controls`.